ladyerin42-boat/trip2025/README.txt

 Page is visible at http://localhost:8000/marker-editor.html

-In the browser, visit http://localhost:8000/marker-editor.html

-Workflow:

-- markers-editor loads the project's markers.json file.

-- Add entries.
+## Edit the current trip file

+The page loads a default file eg south_2025.json.
+Edit the 'defaultFile' const to work on a new trip.

+Add entries by clicking on map.
 Click the location.
 Lat / Long are populated.
 Add the location name and the URL (Facebook post).
 Facebook links only work if they are public.

-- Save by Clicking the “Download markers.json” button.
+Save the markers by Clicking the “Download markers.json” button.
-The “Download markers.json” button in marker-editor.html just takes the in-memory array of markers and uses JavaScript’s Blob + URL.createObjectURL trick to trigger a download in the browser.
+The “Download markers.json” button in marker-editor.html takes the in-memory array of markers and uses JavaScript’s Blob + URL.createObjectURL trick to trigger a download in the browser.

-✅ It creates a brand-new file called markers.json.
+✅ It creates a brand-new file (called [defaultFile].json.

-✅ The browser saves it into your downloads folder (or wherever your browser normally saves files).
+✅ The browser saves it into the downloads folder.

-❌ It does not overwrite the original markers.json sitting in your project folder (or on GitHub).
+❌ It does not overwrite the original json sitting in your project folder (or on GitHub).

 After downloading, you still need to:

-✅ Manually copy the new markers.json into your project folder (replacing the old one).
+✅ Manually copy the new json file into your project folder (replacing the old one).

 ✅ Commit and push it to GitHub so Pages can serve the updated markers.
 To Add a Marker: